nirevexin/Data-Science-Professional-Training-Course/Bank customers outflow/README.md

 - **Results**:

-  - We trained several classifier models with a focus on identifying as many customers as possible who will actually churn;
+  - We trained several classifier models with a focus on identifying as many customers as possible who will actually churn.
-  - The model that gives the most accurate predictions is selected;
+  - The model that gives the most accurate predictions is selected.
-  - It was possible to achieve a completeness rate of 61% (f1_score of 0.6132 and an AUC-ROC of 0.8469): this means that practically 2 out of 3 clients selected by the model will actually be at risk;
+  - It was possible to achieve a completeness rate of 61% (f1_score of 0.6132 and an AUC-ROC of 0.8469): this means that practically 2 out of 3 clients selected by the model will actually be at risk.